5orenso/ffe-api/products.md

 ## Products

-Returns json data about a product.
+Returns json data about a products.

 ### URL